RCDSDevelopers/RCDSDevelopers.github.io/_posts/2019-01-15-researching.markdown

 - Financial Aid
 - Extracurriculars

-After you research all of the above and are happy with your results apply to those schools
+After you research all of the above, via the admissions website, alumni you may know, or information sessions, and are happy with your results apply to those schools.

-You do not necessarily have to visit the school!
-The college process is expensive!!!
+You do not necessarily have to visit the school.
+The college process is expensive!
 You have to take into consideration everything when you are deciding on the right school for you.
 You do not need to visit all of the schools you applied to.
 Transportation is very very expensive, as well as the hotel you stay in when visiting campus.

 For me, my mom would not allow me to visit all of the schools on my list.
 In fact, I only visited one.
 Once you get into the schools, then you can go visit the school.
 Otherwise you wasted a trip and money visiting a school you are not accepted to.
 Once you visit 3-4 schools they all start to look the same.